 Time for some science-y words - 'Apoptosis' & 'Epigenetic'

-So, Apoptosis is a process which regulates the natural program of normal cell death, not only the natural cell life program but also the lives of the bacterial and viral cells which cause disease, and the free radical cells which by their act of mutation, have become immortal.
+Apoptosis is a process which regulates the natural program of normal cell death, not only the natural cell life program but also the lives of the bacterial and viral cells which cause disease, and the free radical cells which by their act of mutation have become immortal.

 Now to Epigenetic, which is the study of changes in organisms caused by modification of gene expression rather than alteration of the genetic code itself.
-I know that's a mouthful, but put another way, lifestyle choices can influence gene expression.
+I know that's a mouthful of brain freeze, but put another way, lifestyle choices influence everything, including gene expression.

 If the body is sick, it’s likely to be because of an underlying state - it might be stress, and certainly there are genetic predispositions.
 What we’ve learned though, is that we can change the diet to a more nutritional species-appropriate one, enough to override the genetic propensity, and through epigenetics realign them in a healthy fashion and start again.
 The body isn’t inevitably programmed to the parental genetics; through care and attention to diet, the body’s fuel, the epigenetic code can be influenced.

 Pulling all this together, the great news is that nature provides us with the whole spectrum of nutrients to keep the body healthy via its own bio-intelligence, and antioxidants are one of these amazing nutrients.
-So now let's swat up on how Nature's Farmacy, Antioxidants & The Environment help support the whole system.
+So now let's swat up on Nature's Farmacy, Antioxidants & The Environment and how together, they all helps support the whole system.